-The program \eqref{eq:program:min_transformed_TNN} implies a natural thinking: we wish to recover tensor $\mathcal{X}$ from partial observations $\Omega$, while the intrinsic low rank property of $\mathcal{X}$ itself might not be significant enough.
-Thus, we seek to minimize its nuclear norm in the transform domain characterized by a transform $\mathit{T}(\cdot)$.
-Initially, this is considered in the context of the discrete Fourier transform (DFT) representing the idea that convolution can well capture the structure along the third mode of the data \cite{original_TNN}.
-The transform is further generalized to any invertible orthogonal transform, e.g. discrete cosine transform (DCT) and discrete sine transform (DST), while still maintaining the exact recovery guarantee \cite{Lu_CVPR}.
+Program \eqref{eq:program:min_transformed_TNN} is motivated by a natural idea: we wish to recover tensor $\mathcal{X}$ from partial observations $\Omega$, while the intrinsic low-rank property of $\mathcal{X}$ itself might not be significant enough, Thus, we seek to minimize its nuclear norm in the transform domain characterized by a transform $\mathbf{T}$.
+Obviously, the transform $\mathbf{T}$ plays a direct and crucial role in the success of the completion.
+Initially, this is only considered in the context of DFT representing the idea that convolution can well capture the structure along the third mode of the data \cite{original_TNN}.
+The transform is further generalized to any invertible orthogonal transforms, e.g. discrete cosine transform (DCT) and discrete sine transform (DST), while still maintaining the exact recovery guarantee \cite{Lu_CVPR}.

-However, the requirement on invertibility and orthogonality limits our choices for transforms.
-The low rank property might become more pronounced when we apply transformation mapping $\mathcal{X}$ into a larger space, which is not invertible ($N_3 > n_3$).
-Thus, a theoretical recovery guarantee transcends the limitations imposed by isotropy and self-adjointness is desired, which is answered by the following two subsections.
-First, we introduce the conditions that $(\mathcal{X}, \mathbf{T})$ needs to satisfy for exact recovery, i.e. tensor incoherence condition.
+However, the requirements on invertibility and orthogonality limit our choices of transforms.
+The low-rank property might become more pronounced when the transform maps $\mathcal{X}$ into a larger space, which is not invertible ($N_3 > n_3$) \cite{Framelet_TNN,S2NTNN,dctionary_learning_TNN}.
+Thus, a recovery guarantee overcoming the limitations imposed by isotropy and self-adjointness is desired, which is answered in the next two subsections.